The 72-Hour Restore: Why “Instant Recovery” Failed in Production

 They would have just logged into the server’s iDRAC/IPMI and initialized the RAID controller.
 “Immutable” software cannot stop a hardware-level disk format.

 The client didn’t have an “Immutable Backup.”
 They had a really expensive, fragile doorstop.
+For how to build identity isolation that actually holds, see Your Identity System Is Your Biggest Single Point of Failure.

-The Lesson: Physics > Marketing
+Instant VM Recovery: The Lesson — Physics > Marketing

-“Instant Recovery” is a fantastic feature for a single corrupted file or a failed SQL update.
+Instant VM recovery is a fantastic feature for a single corrupted file or a failed SQL update.
 It is not a Disaster Recovery strategy.

 If you are relying on a backup appliance to save you from a smoking hole scenario, check the math: